cosmos/sdk-tutorials/publish-app-do/index.md

 scp appuser@<IP address>:/home/appuser/.digitalocean/config/genesis.json ~/.digitalocean/config/
 ```

-Then add the published node ID and IP into the configuration file.
+Then add the published node ID and IP into the configuration file on your local machine:

 ```bash
 nano ~/.digitalocean/config/config.toml